mvdwetering/huesyncbox/README.md

 No functionality is lost it just moved to a different place.

-See the [release notes for 2.0.0](https://github.com/mvdwetering/huesyncbox/releases/tag/v2.0.0b0) for more details on the changes.
+See the [release notes for 2.0.0](https://github.com/mvdwetering/huesyncbox/releases/tag/v2.0.0b0) for more details on the changes and migration.

 ## Installation